michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 ---

-Note: Please keep this demo running for about an hour.
-As of 3/18 This data feed has volume caps and not recommended for two people to use this demo at the same time.
-You can check this by looking at existing deployments in the asset hub.
+Note: Please keep this demo running for about an hour or two.
+As of 3/18/2018 This data feed has volume caps and not recommended for two deployments at the same time.
+This results in multiple subscriptions to the twitter feed and may push over the cap limits.
+This limitation does not limit multipe users demoing this application at the same time.
+Users are seperated by different web sessions, but make use the same data stored in DSE.
+You can check the existing deployments page and coordinate with the current deployment owner.

 What's Trending: DataStax Sketching Examples
 ===================